Emporia State University: Academic organization

-School of Business
+School of Business and Technology

 Founded in 1868, the School of Business is located on the main campus.
 It has more than 30 faculty members and approximately 300 students.

 The School is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 The programs have been thoroughly reviewed and found to be of the highest quality.
 This distinction is found with less than 5% of business schools worldwide.

+The School was renamed to the School of Business and Technology in 2023, after a university-wide restructure.

 Koch Center for Leadership and Ethics

 The School of Business opened the Koch Center for Leadership and Ethics, which is a center made up of classes that focuses on entrepreneurial management.
 The center was funded through grants of $750,000 from the Fred Koch Foundation, as well as Koch Industries.

-College of Liberal Arts and Sciences

-The College of Liberal Arts and Sciences offers undergraduate and graduate degrees in numerous fields, with an emphasis on health professions and related programs, biological and biomedical sciences, and social sciences.
-Courses are offered at the main campus, online, and at satellite campuses.
+The university has since disbanded this center.

-School of Library and Information Management
+School of Library and Information Management and Archives

-The School of Library and Information Management (SLIM), which was founded in 1902, is the "oldest school of library and information studies in the western half of the United States" and has branches in six different states.
+The School of Library and Information Management (SLIM), which was founded in 1902, is the "oldest school of library and information studies in the western half of the United States."
 SLIM is the only accredited American Library Association program in Kansas, and the School Library Media Licensure program is also accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The School of Library and Information Management also offers Emporia State University's only PhD: a doctorate in Library and Information Management.

+As part of a university-wide restructure in 2023, SLIM added instructional design & technology to its school, joining the University Libraries and Archives that merged with the school in 2021.

+School of Humanities and Social Sciences

+As part of a university-wide restructure in 2023, the School of Humanities and Social Sciences was created from some departments in the College of Liberal Arts and Sciences: English and modern languages, communication, social sciences, sociology and criminology and the Intensive English Program.

+School of Science and Mathematics

+As part of a university-wide restructure in 2023, the School of Science and Mathematics was created from departments in College of Liberal Arts and Sciences, and includes biological sciences, mathematics, physics, Earth science, chemistry and forensic science.

+School of Visual and Performing Arts

+As part of a university-wide restructure in 2023, the School of Visual and Performing Arts was created from departments in College of Liberal Arts and Sciences, and includes music, theatre and art.

+School of Applied Health Sciences

+As part of a university-wide restructure in 2023, the School of Applied Health Sciences was created from departments in College of Liberal Arts and Sciences, and includes psychology, counseling, nursing, and health, physical education, and recreation.

+Institute of Interdisciplinary Studies

+As part of a university-wide restructure in 2023, the Institute of Interdisciplinary Studies was created from the department of interdisciplinary studies in the College of Liberal Arts and Sciences, and includes interdisciplinary studies and ethnic, gender and identity studies.